Trump vows 'major' steps to aid U.S. economy amid coronavirus rise

 Gaetz traveled with Trump aboard Air Force One on Monday.
 Republican Representative Mark Meadows, Trump's incoming chief of staff, will self-quarantine until Wednesday, a spokesman said.

-Trump and Vice President Mike Pence, who is heading the administration's overall response to the crisis, also attended the conference.
+Trump and Pence, who is heading the administration's overall response to the crisis, also attended the conference.
 The White House said there was no indication either came into contact with the infected attendee.
 The White House late Monday said that Trump had not received the coronavirus test.
-Earlier, Pence told reporters that he has not been tested for the virus.
+Pence said he has not been tested.

-CRUISE SHIP The coronavirus outbreak, which originated in China late last year, has spread to at least 105 countries and territories.
-Italy, which has the second-highest death toll, said it was extending to the rest of the country restrictions on movement imposed on much of its wealthy industrial north in an effort to contain the spread of the virus.
+The coronavirus outbreak, which originated in China late last year, has spread to at least 105 countries and territories.
+Italy, which has the second-highest death toll, said it was extending to the rest of the country restrictions on movement imposed on much of its wealthy industrial north in an effort to contain the virus.

 The hardest-hit place in the United States has been a nursing home in the Seattle suburb of Kirkland, and Washington state is considering mandatory measures such as banning large gatherings but not necessarily imposing massive quarantines.
 The Life Care Center facility has accounted for most of the 18 confirmed coronavirus-related deaths in Washington state.
 The three new deaths reported on Monday were all former residents of the facility.